Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-SpiraTeam-with-Jira-Cloud.md

 !!! info "Adding a new Project to an existing plugin"

-!!! info "Adding a new Project to an existing plugin"

     If you already have an active Jira plugin syncing other Spira projects and want to add a new project to it:

     - Go to the Data Sync configuration page in Spira.